This Korean inspired Gochujang Chicken Salad is an explosion of mouth-watering flavours and prickly heat. It’s almost too good to share!

 Firm Tofu is normally vacuum packed.
 This is the one we want.

 Silken tofu packaging usually states that its silken tofu.
 They are usually in a white plastic container that has a lid that needs to be peeled off.
+This is not suitable when making a chicken tofu recipe as it would simply disintegrate.

 Regular tofu is normally in a take away looking container with a normal lid and is submerged in a bit of water.